-To follow along, you will need a DigitalOcean account.
-If you don’t already have one, you can register on the sign up page.
+To follow along, you need a DigitalOcean account.
+If you don't have one, you can register on the sign up page.

 From the Create menu in the top right of the control panel, click Droplets.

 The Droplet create screen has a number of options after this, which you can customize now or after creation.
 To accept the defaults, scroll to the bottom and click Create.
 Otherwise:

 Optionally, add block storage.

 Choose an SSH key, if you've added one.
 If you choose not to use SSH keys, your Droplet's password will be emailed to you after creation.